GuyTevet/motion-diffusion-model/README.md

 You can use [this](assets/fixed_results.tex) `.tex` file.

 ## Bibtex
-<span style="color:red">**NOTE:** MDM and MotionDiffuse are NOT the same paper.
-For some reason, Google Scholar merged the two papers.
+🔴🔴🔴**NOTE: MDM and MotionDiffuse are NOT the same paper!** For some reason, Google Scholar merged the two papers.
 The right way to cite MDM is:</span>

 <!-- If you find this code useful in your research, please cite: -->